 Supply Chain Management (SCM)

 SCM 304.
-Principles of Supply Chain Management.
+Principles of Supply Chain Management (SL).
 3 Hours.

 A firm supply chain includes all internal functions plus external suppliers involved in the identification and fulfillment of needs for materials, equipment, and services.
-Prerequisite: Junior standing.
+Supply chain management lays the foundation for a successful business operation.
+This course integrates the principles of Experiential Learning and meets the criteria for service learning.

-This course is an overview of the purchasing process, the responsibilities of procurement professionals, and an understanding of the procurement and sourcing processes.
+This course is an overview of the purchasing process, which includes the responsibilities of procurement professionals.
+This course develops an understanding of hte competitive advantage through the procurement and sourcing processes.
+This course integrates the principles of Experiential Learning (EL) and meets the criteria for project-based learning.
 Prerequisite: Junior standing.

 This course introduces students to statistical methods used in addressing real world business problems.
 Topics covered include sampling distributions, confidence intervals, hypothesis testing, simple regression, and mutliple regression.
 Appropriate computer resources will be used.
-Prerequisite: MATH 2342 and BCIS 1305.
+This course integrates the principles of Experiential Learning and meets the criteria for undergraduate research.
+Prerequisite: MATH 1342.

 SCM 412.
 Transportation.
 3 Hours.